Olathedevguy/react-weather-app/README.md

-In this project i used
+In this project I made use of:

--openweathermap API
+# openweathermap API
 site: https://openweathermap.org/

--React + Vite
+# React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.